grpc/grpc.io/layouts/partials/docs/auth_alts.md

 -   Minimal code changes to enable ALTS.

-gRPC users can configure their applications to use ALTS as a transport security protocol with few lines of code. gRPC ALTS is supported in C++, Java, Go, and Python.
+gRPC users can configure their applications to use ALTS as a transport security protocol with few lines of code.

-Note that ALTS is fully functional if the application runs on [Google Cloud Platform](https://cloud.google.com/).
+Note that ALTS is fully functional if the application runs on [Google Cloud Platform](https://cloud.google.com).
 ALTS could be run on any platforms with a pluggable
 [ALTS handshaker service](https://github.com/grpc/grpc/blob/7e367da22a137e2e7caeae8342c239a91434ba50/src/proto/grpc/gcp/handshaker.proto#L224-L234).